SheetMusic-Team-3/sheet-music-plus-plus/README.md

 This app is deployed with Python Anywhere and can be accessed via the following link: [www.sheetmusicplusplus.com](https://www.sheetmusicplusplus.com).
 Note that in order to reduce costs, the AWS endpoints are currently shut down, so users cannot currently access

 The app is run using the following process:
-1. Use the file browser to select a .JPG or .PNG image.
+1. Use the file browser to select a JPG or PNG image.
 1. Click the "Analyze my sheet music!" button.
 1. Add a title to the piece and confirm that it is readable and oriented correctly.
 1. Click the "Confirm" button.